top of page

 Great Networking Events

 Chicago is one of the top tourist destinations in the United States for a reason.
 It's a welcoming city with plenty of world-class attractions.
 Located on Lake Michigan in Illinois, Chicago is famed for its bold architecture.
-In additional to engineering geology, the AEG 2025 Annual Meeting will focus on sustainability, health, climate change, and
+In additional to engineering geology, the AEG 2025 Annual Meeting will focus on sustainability, health, climate change, and environmental geology.

 The Meeting Hotel – Located in the heart of downtown Chicago in the prestigious River North neighborhood of the city, the Westin Chicago River North's location makes it a perfect base to explore the historic and energetic Windy City with nearby attractions including Millennium Park, Chicago theatre district, and the vibrant Chicago Riverwalk.
 Refreshed in early 2020, the flexible event space offers the perfect setting for meetings.
 Recharge in your choice of accommodations, from traditional rooms to luxury suites, all with a view of the Chicago River or the downtown skyline.
 Maintain your health goals with the delicious and healthy on-site dining at 320 RiverBar and the state-of-the-art Westin Workout fitness studio.
 Enjoy complimentary fitness classes as well as Rise + Ride with Westin and Peloton.